 I hung up the phone and just shook my head…..it was another day at the office at my law firm, and I had been talking to another surviving spouse of a deceased Vietnam Veteran about VA Accrued Benefits and other survivor benefits.

 Her late husband – who served Boots on the Ground in Vietnam – had a pending VA claim for his ischemic heart disease at the time of his death.

-There was no question that his veteran surviving spouse was entitled to collect money that the VA owes the Veteran – but did not pay – during his lifetime.
+There was no question that this Veteran’s surviving spouse was entitled to collect money that the VA owes the Veteran – but did not pay – during his lifetime.

 But the VA never adjudicated the accrued benefits claim.

-This type of conversation is a weekly – sometimes daily – event at the Attig Law Firm.
+This type of conversation is a weekly – sometimes daily – event at my law firm.

 Typically, a Veteran’s spouse or eligible surviving child will file the VA Form 21-534, which is a simultaneous application for several Veterans Administration death benefits: it is an application for DIC, Death Pension, and Accrued Benefits.